IntersectMBO/cardano-node/doc/getting-started/install.md

     mkdir -p ~/.local/bin
     mv cabal ~/.local/bin/

-This will work on a fresh [AWS instance](000_AWS.md) and assumes that folder `~/.local/bin` is in your `PATH`.
+Verify that .local/bin is in your PATH

-On other systems, you must either move the executable to a folder that is in your `PATH` or modify your `PATH` by adding the line
+    echo $PATH

+If `.local/bin` is not in the PATH, you need to add the following line to  your `.bashrc` file

     export PATH="~/.local/bin:$PATH"

-to your `.bashrc`-file.

-## Adding ~/.local/bin and ~/.cabal/bin to the PATH
+and source the file

-Navigate to your home folder:

-    $ cd
-Open your .bashrc file with nano text editor

-    $ nano .bashrc
-Go to the bottom of the file and add the following lines

-    export PATH="~/.cabal/bin:$PATH"
-    export PATH="~/.local/bin:$PATH"

-You need to restart your server or source your .bashrc file

     source .bashrc